ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 }
 ```

->**Info:** The above is as same as the first code snippet above, which will listen on the port `9000` and serve on `/covid19`.
+>**Info:** The above is the same as the first code snippet above, which will listen on the port `9000` and serve on `/covid19`.

 ### Implement the service methods

 As per the design, there are two fields in the `Query` type and one field in the `Mutation` type in your GraphQL service.
-The fields of the `Query` type are represented by the resource methods with the `get` accessor in Ballerina, while the fields of the `Mutation` type are represented by the remote methods in Ballerina.
+The fields of the `Query` type are represented by the resource methods with the `get` accessor in Ballerina.
+In contrast, the fields of the `Mutation` type are represented by the remote methods in Ballerina.

 #### Create `Query` type service methods